aboerzel/Behavioral-Cloning/README.md

 After loading the data is shuffled and split into a train set and a validation set.
 I use only 20% of the records for validation to avoid losing too many special training records.
+After the train-test spilt, the train dataset contains 58914 items and the validation dataset contains 14729 items.

 This step is done in [model.py](model.py) line 39.